scienceimpact/bibliometric/Installation_Instructions.rst

 9. Refresh the Neo4j browser client page "http://localhost:7474".
    Under the default settings, 270 Author nodes and 2814 Publication nodes with 'authored' Relationships between them are created.

-10.Now all the data is loaded into Neo4j.
+10. Now all the data is loaded into Neo4j.
 You can run cypher queries on the neo4j browser instance to test the project.
     All the test cypher queries are given in the file 'test_queries.docx'

 Change project settings
 =======================